 Perhaps the greatest strength of the Aeropress is its flexibility as a coffee brewer.
 There are almost limitless different ways this coffee brewer can be used.
 It can make coffee that is light and bright like pour over or heavy bold like French Press.
 It typically takes 2-4 minutes to use and is relatively easy to get good results with.
 Also with a bit of practice and experimentation it can make some of the best coffee out there!

 This elegant looking pour over coffee maker is a winner in almost every regard.
-It makes superb tasting coffee, is ideal for larger batches of coffee, and does just have a very modern feel to it.
-In fact the aesthetic appeal of this coffee maker isn’t just a subjective feeling but a proven fact; the Chemex is part of the permanent collection of the Museum of Modern Art in New York.
+It makes superb tasting coffee, is ideal for larger batches of coffee, looks amazing and surprisingly is on our list of coffee makers under $50!
+The aesthetic appeal of this coffee maker isn’t just a subjective feeling but a proven fact; the Chemex is part of the permanent collection of the Museum of Modern Art in New York.

 In terms of taste, the coffee it produces is very light and fruity with a tea-like texture like many pour over coffee makers.
 It uses quite thick paper filters which further add to the lightness of the taste.
 If you enjoy pour over and Aeropress coffee chances are you will like the Chemex.
 However, if you like your coffee more heavy and bold like French Press then this elegant brewer may not be for you.
 Another great advantage of the Chemex is that it has the brewer and decanter in one so that you don’t need to buy a separate carafe.